In Tokyo and other packed cities, balconies have become almost essential extensions of tiny apartments.

 Set these planters on the floor or a tabletop.
 Small succulents or bamboo plants really thrive in them.

-Linen cushions bring comfort and style to your Japandi balcony.
+Linen cushions bring comfort and style to your balcony.
 Soft beiges, warm grays, and gentle earthy tones really nail that peaceful Japandi vibe.

 You can swap these cushions out with the seasons if you like to keep things fresh.
 Their natural fabric feels great against your skin, especially on warm days.